Anthropology: Through the 19th century

-Broca, being what today would be called a neurosurgeon, had taken an interest in the pathology of speech.
+Broca, being what today would be called a neurosurgeon, had gained an interest in the pathology of speech.
 He wanted to localize the difference between man and the other animals, which appeared to reside in speech.
 He discovered the speech center of the human brain, today called Broca's area after him.
-His interest was mainly in Biological anthropology, but a German philosopher specializing in psychology, Theodor Waitz, took up the theme of general and social anthropology in his six-volume work, entitled Die Anthropologie der Naturvölker, 1859–1864.
+His interest was mainly in biological anthropology, but a German philosopher specializing in psychology, Theodor Waitz, took up the theme of general and social anthropology in his six-volume work, entitled Die Anthropologie der Naturvölker, 1859–1864.
 The title was soon translated as "The Anthropology of Primitive Peoples".
 The last two volumes were published posthumously.

 Waitz defined anthropology as "the science of the nature of man".
 Following Broca's lead, Waitz points out that anthropology is a new field, which would gather material from other fields, but would differ from them in the use of comparative anatomy, physiology, and psychology to differentiate man from "the animals nearest to him".
 He stresses that the data of comparison must be empirical, gathered by experimentation.
 The history of civilization, as well as ethnology, are to be brought into the comparison.
 It is to be presumed fundamentally that the species, man, is a unity, and that "the same laws of thought are applicable to all men".

 Waitz was influential among British ethnologists.
 In 1863, the explorer Richard Francis Burton and the speech therapist James Hunt broke away from the Ethnological Society of London to form the Anthropological Society of London, which henceforward would follow the path of the new anthropology rather than just ethnology.
 It was the 2nd society dedicated to general anthropology in existence.
 Representatives from the French Société were present, though not Broca.
 In his keynote address, printed in the first volume of its new publication, The Anthropological Review, Hunt stressed the work of Waitz, adopting his definitions as a standard.
 Among the first associates were the young Edward Burnett Tylor, inventor of cultural anthropology, and his brother Alfred Tylor, a geologist.
 Previously Edward had referred to himself as an ethnologist; subsequently, an anthropologist.

 Similar organizations in other countries followed: The Anthropological Society of Madrid (1865), the American Anthropological Association in 1902, the Anthropological Society of Vienna (1870), the Italian Society of Anthropology and Ethnology (1871), and many others subsequently.
 The majority of these were evolutionists.
 One notable exception was the Berlin Society for Anthropology, Ethnology, and Prehistory (1869) founded by Rudolph Virchow, known for his vituperative attacks on the evolutionists.
 Not religious himself, he insisted that Darwin's conclusions lacked empirical foundation.